Declaratively Parsing BSON Objects#

 struct bson::parse::field# Searches for an element within a document with the given key and matching the given rule

-.
-This rule can be invoked with either an element reference to test a single element, or abson_view
+R. This rule can be invoked with either an element reference to test a single element, or abson_viewto search for an element with the expected key.-

 field(std::string_view key, R r)#